 |Academic Honor Principle||Tutorials||Disabilities|

-Johanna Franklin will be teaching this course.
+Johanna Franklin will be teaching both sections of this course.

 The course grade will be determined as follows (out of 400 points):

 I expect you to abide by the Dartmouth Academic Honor Principle at all times.
 There should be no help given or received on exams, and you will not be allowed to use abaci, calculators, computers, cell phones, or other electronic or computational aids.
 The most technologically advanced device you will be allowed to use is a mechanical pencil.

 On the homework, however, collaboration is not only permitted but encouraged.
 You are welcome to discuss the problems with your classmates, tutors, and instructor.
 However, you must write up and submit your assignments individually, and you must list all the other students you discussed the problems with at the top of your assignment.
 You are allowed to use calculators and other electronic aids on the homework.

 The graduate teaching assistants, Ian Adelstein and Megan Ehresmann, will hold tutorials on Sundays, Tuesdays, and Thursdays from 7:00 to 9:00 p.m. in Kemeny 007.

 If you have a documented disability, I encourage you to discuss possible accommodations with me and consult Student Accessibility Services in 301 Collis Center (extension 6-9900).
 This office can help determine appropriate accommodations for you.